gathering/wannabe/README.md

 ## Docker

-Some work has begun on making it possible to develop using docker.
-It is not complete, largely because we're also moving to a newer php version and ideally fixing some stupid bugs, possibly moving to at least a more recent CakePHP, ideally CakePHP 3.
+While docker is the intended develop and production environment, it is not complete (and probably never will be).
+Largely because we're also moving to a newer php version and ideally fixing some stupid bugs, possibly moving to at least a more recent CakePHP, ideally CakePHP 3.

-Several further tweaks are needed, but this is a start.

 ### Initial configuration:

+Copy `.env.example` to `.env`

-First select between development and production setup by uncommenting the corresponding lines in `./env` file.
+First select between development and production setup by uncommenting the corresponding lines in `.env` file.
 Development is the current default.

 If running in dev mode configuration files should be created automatically from example files when starting the container the first time if they are missing.

+Most of these config files utilize environment variables from the `.env` file for common config options, and can likely often remain unchanged from sample files.

 See `build/prepate.sh` (used for both prod and dev) and `build/development-entrypoint.sh` (used in dev only) for manual setup steps